 According to untermyergardens.org, the gardens have a rich history dating all the way back to 1865.
 John Warring was the first to purchase the property, then former governor Samuel J. Tilden in 1879, and finally, Samuel J. Untermyer in 1899.
 In 1916, Williams Welles Bosworth was hired for landscaping, and in 1946, the gardens became a public park.

 To expand on this history, guided tours are available at the park April through October.
 Tours can span anywhere between 75-90 minutes, providing an in-depth experience.
 Because some of the terrains in the garden aren’t the most accessible to traverse, tours at varying walking difficulties are offered.
 Different themed tours take place throughout the season as well.

 I was visiting on a hot day, well into the mid to high 90s, so of course, I wanted a cold drink to beat the heat.
+But a good beer is key any time of the year.
 Yonkers has plenty of places to drink, but two places caught my eye: Yonkers Brewing Company and Nahmias Et Fils Distillery.
 The former is a popular spot near the waterfront, whereas the latter is a liquor producer.

 Right along the waterfront, and close to some amazing restaurants, is Yonkers Brewing Company.
-This was the perfect place to sit down with an ice-cold drink while escaping the heat before dinner.
+This was the perfect place to sit down with an ice-cold drink before dinner.
 I don’t usually drink beer, but everything they had on tap sounded amazing.
 I ended up opting for a cider, which was definitely one of the best I’ve ever had.